mlr16/Cybersecurity-Portfolio/README.md

 # Internal Security Audit for Botium Toys

 ## Introduction
-This project is a cybersecurity audit conducted for Botium Toys, a small U.S.-based business experiencing rapid growth in its online presence.
-The audit helps identify risks, threats, and vulnerabilities to their IT infrastructure and ensures compliance with relevant regulations.
+This project involves conducting an internal security audit for Botium Toys, a small U.S.-based toy company with a growing online presence.
+The purpose of the audit is to identify gaps in security controls and compliance practices, evaluate risks, and provide actionable recommendations to improve the organization’s security posture.

 ## Audit Scope and Goals
 The audit focused on: